Karen Mills: Post-SBA work

+Mills is the author of Fintech, Small Business & the American Dream, published in 2018.
+Looking at the 2008-09 recession and the years following, Mills examines the economic importance of small businesses to the U.S. economy, their capital needs and how technology and artificial intelligence are transforming lending.
+In 2024, Mills published the second edition of Fintech, Small Business & the American Dream, with new content and focus on the economic impact of the COVID-19 pandemic on the small business economy, and the growth new financial products driven by artificial intelligence, data-powered algorithms to determine creditworthiness, and embedded technology.
+She is also a contributor to the 2021 book Big Data in Small Business: Data-Driven Growth in Small and Medium-Sized Enterprises.
+In 2022, she co-authored, along with Mercedes Delgado and J. Daniel Kim, the chapter "The Servicification of the U.S. Economy: The Role of Startups versus Incumbent Firms" in the book The Role of Innovation and Entrepreneurship in Economic Growth.

+Mills is the vice chair of the board of directors of the National Bureau of Economic Research.
+She was a member of the Milstein Commission on Entrepreneurship and Middle Class Jobs at the University of Virginia's Miller Center and a contributor to the commission's January 2015 report Can Startups Save the American Dream? which proposed a series of "practical, meaningful measures that can generate consensus and advance America's startup community in service of the middle class."
+She previously served as chair of the advisory committee for the Private Capital Research Institute, co-Chair of the Bipartisan Policy Center's Main Street Finance Task Force, and as a member of the Milken Institute's Fintech Advisory Committee.

-In 2013, Mills also returned to her position as president of MMP Group, Inc., a firm that has invested in businesses in consumer products and services, food, textiles, and industrial components, and is the vice chairman of the board of the immigration services company Envoy Global.
+In 2013, Mills also returned to her position as president of MMP Group, Inc., a firm that has invested in businesses in consumer products and services, food, textiles, and industrial components.
+She is a member of the board of directors of Skillsoft and previously served as vice chairman of the board of the immigration services company Envoy Global.
 She also served on the board of the Maine Technology Institute, a nonprofit that invests in local technology companies and innovative small businesses.
 She is a member of the Council on Foreign Relations and previously served as a vice chairman of the Harvard Board of Overseers, the older, more consultative, and larger of the two Harvard governing bodies.
 In 2014, she was elected to fill a vacancy in the Harvard Corporation (made up of the President and Fellows of Harvard College), the University's smaller governing body that is its principal fiduciary authority.
 She is also the recipient of the U.S. Navy's Distinguished Public Service Award and a regular contributor to Fortune and other publications, writing primarily on the economy, small business and entrepreneurship.